aaliang/scrawla/README.md

 -----
 Extensible functional webcrawler.

+Provides a set of classes and traits to implement a webcrawler with the following features:
-You can determine which anchor links to follow, and normalization strategies for urls.
+  1. directive function to determine which anchor links/sources/etc to follow
+  2. normalization strategies for urls.
+  3. fallback and retry strategies for bad requests
+  4. concurrent http request pooling
+  5. redirect support (WIP)
+  6. deduplication (no url accessed more multiple times)

+The underlying datastructure stores the sitemap as a directed graph, backed by a mutable HashMap.
+Support may eventually be provided to flush this to disk intermittently.

 Base implementation will follow same domain links.
 Normalization is to consistently predict variant urls that may appear, although this is optimistic, and may very well request more urls than needed (in the worst case)